 There is a recognised bi-modal age distribution.
 The juvenile type is typically (and not surprisingly) seen in children.
 In adults there is an association with smoking.

 They consist of squamous cell papillomata (which are abnormal proliferations of squamous epithelium) ,which are thought to occur due to infection of the mucosa with HPV 6 and 11 (possibly also 16 and18).
 Lesions often tend to be limited to the nasopharynx but can descend to involve the tracheobronchial tree in 1-5% of cases.
 Isolated tracheobronchial involvement is seen more frequently in adults.
 Lesions may be sessile, papillary, lobulated, or polypoid.

 Chest x-rays are often normal, especially if lesions are limited to the larynx.
-If more extensive small lesions can be appreciated which may appear solid of cavitatory 7.
+If more extensive, small lesions can be appreciated which may appear solid or cavitatory 7.